akashacms/epub-guide/documents/6-building-EPUB.html.md

 The first thing to call out is the hard-coded `out` directory.
 This is the default RenderDestination.
 There isn't any mechanism for retrieving Configuration options to use in a command-line script, so you'll just have to manually coordinate the directory name in these scripts with the setting of RenderDestination.

 The `build` step has companion `prebuild` and `postbuild` steps.
 Between `prebuild` and `postbuild` is the typical AkashaRender build where we first ensure the RenderDestination directory exists, then copy in the asset files, then render the content files.

 The `postbuild` step is where _epubtools_ comes into the picture.
-These commands construct the metadata files required by the EPUB.
+We've split the process into multiple _epubtools_ commands.
+With `epubtools mimetype` we obviously create the `mimetype` file.
+With `epubtools containerxml` we generate the `META-INF/container.xml` file.
+Then with `epubtools makemeta` we generate the OPF and NCX files.
+In other words, these commands construct the metadata files required by the EPUB specification.

+Why weren't those steps all combined into one?
+Yes, that's a good question.
+Moving on.

 It is in `bundle` where the RenderDestination directory is ZIP'd to create the EPUB file.
 Care is taken to construct it according to the EPUB spec.
 An EPUB is a ZIP archive with certain fingerprints.
 For example the `mimetype` file has to be the first entry in the ZIP archive and it cannot be compressed.
 By doing so, the text `application/epub+zip` appears in plain text at a certain offset into the file, as shown here: